 9. Vietnam – A coffee lover’s paradise

 For a nation ripped apart by a 21-year war, Vietnam’s recovery is commendable.
-No one will mistake it for Dubai but renewal can be seen in the brand new highway that connects northwestern and northeastern Vietnam, the construction boom has taken over cities and mountain villages, and cool cafes and restaurants popping up everywhere.
+No one will mistake it for Dubai, but renewal can be seen in the brand new highway that connects northwestern and northeastern Vietnam.
+The construction boom has taken over cities and mountain villages, and cool cafes and restaurants popping up everywhere.
 Da Nang draws world-class surfers to its shores.
-Vietnam offers adventurers more than 300 caves, including the world’s largest; glorious mountain ranges, dazzling waterways; 4th-century ruins of the Cham people; and historic sites that are ancient and some hail from the times when China and then France ruled the nation.
-Vietnam has colorful history, food and architecture that fits every budget.
-If you’re having trouble finding someone to hang with on this trip, turn to JoinMyTrip.
+Vietnam offers adventurers more than 300 caves, including the world’s largest; glorious mountain ranges and dazzling waterway.
+4th-century ruins of the Cham people and historic sites that are ancient.
+And, some hail from the times when China and then France ruled the nation.
+Vietnam has a colourful history, food and architecture that fits every budget.
+If you’re having trouble finding someone to hang with for your winter destination, turn to JoinMyTrip.
 Including accommodation, food and transportation, one week in Vietnam costs about 95€/$106.

 10. New Zealand – Land of Hobbits